Improved bounds for noisy group testing with constant tests per item: Notes on Corollary

 which implies that the optimal $T^* = 1/(1+e^\phi)$.
 We can solve for this for $\gamma^* = (T^*-q)/(1-p-q)$ to find the expression above.
 As $\frac{\partial}{\partial^2 \gamma} I(X;Y)<0$ it is indeed a maximum.
 Substituting this in \eqref{eq:mutinf} we obtain that the capacity is given by

 as claimed in the first expression in \eqref{eq:chancap} above.
-We can see that the second expression in \eqref{eq:chancap} matches the first by writing the corresponding expression as $\KL{1-p}{1/(1+e^\phi)} = \log(1+e^\phi) - \phi p - h(p)$, which is equal to \eqref{eq:tocompare} by the definition of $\phi$. \end{proof}

-Note that this result suggests a choice of density for the matrix: since each test is negative with probability $e^{-d}$, equating this with \eqref{eq:sigstrat} suggests that we take
+We can see that the second expression in \eqref{eq:chancap} matches the first by writing the corresponding expression as $\KL{1-p}{1/(1+e^\phi)} = \log(1+e^\phi) - \phi p - h(p)$, which is equal to \eqref{eq:tocompare} by the definition of $\phi$. \end{proof} Note that this result suggests a choice of density for the matrix: since each test is negative with probability $e^{-d}$, equating this with \eqref{eq:sigstrat} suggests that we take

 This is unlikely to be optimal in a group testing sense, since we make different inferences from positive and negative tests, but gives a closed form expression that may perform well in practice.
-For the noiseless and BSC case observe that $\phi= 0$, and we obtain $\dch = \log 2$.
+For the noiseless and BSC case observe that $\phi= 0$, and we obtain $\dch = \log 2$.}